wbasmayor/masked_id/README.md

 ## Usage
-  Add 'mask_id!' in the model you want it's id to be masked with.
+  Add 'mask_id' in the model you want it's id to be masked with.

   Example.

   class Sample
-    mask_id!
+    mask_id
   end